Grand Traverse of the Jura

 Our complete Jura traverse is approximately 142km, which means we will ski anything from between 20-30km per day.
 The 30km days include some easier terrain.
 The accommodation available is varied in its facilities and due to availability we do not always use exactly the same places so it could mean the daily distances on the day to day itinerary vary by a few kilometres.
 Please note that your guide will try to fulfil the stated itinerary but this is dependent on weather/snow & track conditions at the time.

 On this tour you will only need to carry a daysack whilst skiing and your main baggage will be transferred every day between accommodation points.
-Luggage will be mainly transported in cars and small vans so we would ask that you keep both size and weight of luggage to a respectable limit of around 12 kg (and only one bag per person), it is worth noting that you will be required to carry your own bag up and down from your accommodation every day.
-There are up to 4 nights in ‘dormitory’ style accommodation with space normally limited on these nights.
+Luggage will be mainly transported in cars and small vans so we would ask that you keep both size and weight of luggage to a respectable limit of around 15kg (and only one bag per person), it is worth noting that you will be required to carry your own bag up and down from your accommodation every day.
+There will be 2 nights in ‘dormitory’ style accommodation with space normally limited on these nights.

 The Grand Traverse of the Jura passes through sparsely populated territory and accommodation choices, especially for groups, are very limited.
 Accommodation will be on a half-board basis at a mixture of small hotels and French-style gîtes.
 Facilities at each night stop will vary.
 Rooms will be a mixture of twin-share with en-suite facilities and more basic non-segregated dormitory style accommodation with shared bathroom, within either a gîte or hotel.